 We do not expect there to be any adverse impact on people with a disability.
-Any impacts of this policy should be positive.
+Any impacts of this policy should be positive for those with a disability.

-Details of the likely policy impacts on Dependants: What is the level of impact?
+Details of the likely policy impacts on Dependants:

+What is the level of impact?
 Minor / Major / None (circle as appropriate)